PE Buy/ Sell Zone Analysis for US Stocks

 INSIGHT

-Microsoft Corporation is fairly valued at both current PE and future earnings estimates
+Microsoft Corporation is overvalued at current PE, but fairly valued on future earnings estimates

 Right Now : Current PE vs 5 year Average PE